asonnens/VCF_reader/README.md

 This script was written for VCF format VCFv4.1.
 It may not be compatible with other VCF file types.

-For other types of VCF files, and additional functionality, the PyVCF Python package, VCFTools, and commands within Samtools may be more useful.
+For other types of VCF files, and additional functionality, the PyVCF Python package, the Broad Institute's GATK tool, VCFTools, and commands within Samtools may be more useful.